Where is the Vatican and how to get there – Vatican public transport

 The pass also includes a free hop-on-hop-off bus tour lasting three days, giving you the choice of the main attractions at your fingertips.

-The Omnia Card is best booked online to beat the queues and avail of an online booking discount.
+The Omnia Card is best booked online (check last price here) to beat the queues and avail of an online booking discount.

 The Roma Pass

 A similar offering to the Omnia Card, the Roma Pass includes either a 48 hours or a 72 hours pass and may not offer as much as the Omnia Card (there are no hop-on-hop-off bus tickets or entry to as many attractions).